TimMathias/Two-Wire-Interface/README.md

 # Two-Wire Interface
-Two-Wire Interface for Arduino – Asynchronous and Synchronous Transactions.
+Two-Wire Interface for Arduino – Asynchronous and Synchronous Transactions – Controller and Target modes.

 - Asynchronous (non-blocking) transactions using the Two-Wire Interface (TWI) interrupt service routine.
 - Synchronous (blocking) transactions by polling the TWI interrupt flag.